 The future for stablecoins

-Amid significant market chaos — from centralized exchanges like FTX collapsing, stablecoins depegging, and banks shutting down, stablecoins are facing increased regulation.
-As of May 2023, multiple bills in the U.S. Senate and House of Representatives are proposing to set more regulatory standards for stablecoins.
+Amid significant market chaos —from centralized exchanges like FTX collapsing to stablecoins debugging and banks shutting down — stablecoins are facing increased regulation.
+In 2023, several U.S. Senate and House bills sought to impose stricter standards on stablecoins, with a focus on transparency and reserve backing.

 “I think regulators should give a bit more guidance on how stablecoins operate and what should have in its reserves.
 That, to me, is extremely important because right now there is no big jurisdiction that provides guidance on stablecoin reserves,”